Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity;** Cunxiang Wang et al
 - **ChatGPT’s One-year Anniversary: Are Open-Source Large Language Models Catching up?;** Hailin Chen et al
 - **Vision-Language Instruction Tuning: A Review and Analysis;** Chen Li et al
+- **The Mystery and Fascination of LLMs: A Comprehensive Survey on the Interpretation and Analysis of Emergent Abilities;** Yuxiang Zhou et al